 The Adviser will seek to construct a portfolio of securities for the Fund that will provide investment results that are comparable to the UPAR Index.
-The Fund is non-diversified; however, the Adviser expects the Fund to hold approximately 100 securities under normal market conditions.
+The Adviser expects the Fund to hold approximately 100 securities under normal market conditions.

 Asset Classes